sarthak219/netflix-clone-with-movie-recommendations/README.md

 ## Setup instructions (how to launch the app)
-- first open terminal
+- Open terminal (or any other command line tool) in the project directory.
 - cd backend
 - pip3 install flask_cors
 - pip3 install requests
-- run python3 app.py (install dependencies in case of error)
+- Execute python3 app.py (install dependencies in case of error)
-- the flask server must be running on localhost port 8000
+- The flask server must be running on localhost port 8000
-- then open a new terminal
-- tab into the root directory
+- Then open a new terminal tab into the root directory and install node modules using npm i
-- run npm install then
-- run npm run start
-- this will launch a react app on localhost port 3000
+- Execute npm run start to launch the app on localhost:3000.

 ## Tech Stacks Used
 - React , redux , python , flask , javascript , firebase
-- 2 API are used
+- 2 APIs are used
 - TMDB API and

 ## Made my own Flask API - I made an API to get the recommendations from the model by providing the user ID and then fetched it in react app to display it.

-## Features
+# Features

 ## Recommendation